 What Is A Liver Shunt?

 The portal vein collects blood from the spleen, pancreas, and gastrointestinal system and takes it to the liver, removing other byproducts.
-The liver shunt occurs when abnormal functioning occurs in the portal vein, its branches, another vein, and allowing the blood to bypass, around the liver, or shunt.
-In many cases, the liver shunt is by a birth defect known as a portosystemic shunt.
+The liver shunt occurs when abnormal functioning occurs in the portal vein, its branches, another vein, and allowing the blood to bypass the liver or shunt.
+The liver shunt puppy is often caused by a birth defect known as a portosystemic shunt.
 However, multiple small shunts can be formed due to cirrhosis's severe liver disease.

 The fetus of mammals has a large shunt known as ductus venosus, which carries the blood easily towards the fetal liver and then to the heart.
-There are two major causes due to which portosystemic shunt develops in mammals.
+There are two major causes due to congenital portosystemic shunt development in mammals.

-- The ductus venosus fails to collapse at the mammal's birth, and it remains open and intact even when the fetus does not need it.
+- The ductus venosus fails to collapse at the mammal's birth and remains open and intact even when the fetus does not need it.

-- Due to the blood vessel development abnormally does not close with the ductus venosus.
+- Due to the blood vessel development, it abnormally does not close with the ductus venosus.

 The diagnosis is based on the patient's clinical signs and medical history.
 Below are the common diagnostic tests:

 - Complete Blood Count (CBC) & Serum Chemistries: Typically, the abnormal findings include anemia, low blood urea nitrogen and albumin, high liver enzymes, and smaller red blood cells.